Types of Induction Cooktops

 Multi Element Induction Cooktop

 In multi element induction cooktop there are multiple elements creating multiple cooking zones where different cookware can be kept for simultaneous cooking of different dishes.
-When someone opts for multi element cooktop people generally intends to completely replace their existing gas or electric cooktop, as the case may be.
+When someone opts for multi element cooktop people generally intend to completely replace their existing gas or electric cooktop, as the case may be.
 These multi element units are comparatively expensive and are less portable as they require more space for installation.
 Further since they are intended for simultaneous cooking on different cooking zone, there power rating is considerably higher than single element cooktop.
 The power rating can go upto 3600W and are operated at 220V.

 Built-in Induction Cooktop Units

 These are integral multi element built-in units coming in different dimensions depending on the number of elements or cooking zones.
-They are generally placed or set into cut-outs customised as per their size in countertops.
+They are generally placed or set into cut-outs customized as per their size in countertops.
 These units can be perfectly installed to look like a part of the countertop and are pleasing to the eyes.
 Placement of these units should be done carefully so that it should be a correct fit and in level with the countertop.
 If the cost of customisation needed for their installation is also considered, buying and installing these units can be a costly affair.

 Freestanding Countertop Induction Units